A brand magazine goes beyond straightforward advertising. It aims to provide readers with original, engaging content that will inspire and inform

 Why are print magazines from brands effective?

 In a digital-first world, print magazines offer the opposite to snacky, ephemeral, speedy content that is consumed at pace.
 Instead they invite the consumer to relax and engage deeper.
 And in return, for the brand, it’s an opportunity to brand-build and share their values in a more subtle way.
 Just like the emerging podcast format, it’s a more intimate experience and allows brands to cut through what is called ‘content shock’.

-As AirBnb CEO Brian Chesky put it when launching his brand’s magazine: “From my point of view it’s successful if more people experience Airbnb and talk about it.”
+“From my point of view it’s successful if more people experience Airbnb and talk about it.”

 By choosing to invest in print, and thereby invest in readers, a brand may well find that the reward is that most coveted of consumer behaviours: loyalty.

 Another valuable reward of print which can be hard to quantify is that of time.
 A print magazine offers the consumer full immersion and so a brand can build a stronger connection than a fleeting advertisement or social media post may achieve.

 The relationship between brand and consumer can be mutually beneficial in other ways when it comes to print magazines.
 Take for example Airbnb’s use of algorithms to inform its magazine features.